cfengine/documentation/manuals/components.markdown

 * `/var/cfengine/outputs`

 Directory where `cf-agent` creates its output files.
+The outputs directory is a record of spooled run-reports.
+These are often mailed to the administrator by `cf-execd`, or can be copied to another central location and viewed in an alternative browser.

 * `/var/cfengine/reports`